Geocodio/docs/source/index.html.md

 # Changelog

-The Geocodio API is continously improved.
+The Geocodio API is continuously improved.
 Most updates require no changes for API users, but in some cases we might have to introduce breaking changes.

 Breaking changes are introduced with new API versions, allowing you to "upgrade" to the newest version at your own pace.
 Older API versions are guaranteed to be available for at least 12 months after they have been replaced by a newer version, but may be supported for longer.